ViliusDevX/Cybersecurity-Python-Projects/README.md

 Each project is organized into its own folder and includes:

-- ✅ A clean, commented Python script
+- ✅ Clean Python script
-- 📘 A README with usage instructions
+- 📘 README with usage instructions
 - 🧠 Explanations of the cybersecurity concepts behind it
 - 🖥️ (Optional) GUI or advanced features